ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc worker-pool zones`
 {: #cs_worker_pool_zones}

-View the zones attached to a worker pool.
+View the zones that are attached to a worker pool.
 {: shortdesc}

 ```